Measuring Distance between Reeb Graphs: Preliminaries and Problem Definition

-Consider a down-fork saddle node $s$ with $a = f(s)$; for now, assume for the sake of simplicity that its down degree is $2$.
-By the construction of Reeb graph, $s$ merges two connected components from the level set just below it into a single one in the level set $(\rg_f)_{a}$.
-If these two connected components are also disjoint within the open sublevel set $(\rg_f)_{<a}$, for reasons that will become obvious soon we call $s$ an \emph{ordinary saddle}; otherwise, it is an \emph{essential saddle}.
-In other words, an ordinary saddle not only merges two components in the \emph{level set}, it also merges two components, say $C_1$ and $C_2$, in the \emph{sublevel set}.
+Consider a down-fork node $s$ with $a = f(s)$.
+If the two lower branches are contained in different connected components $C_1$ and $C_2$ of the open sublevel set $(\rg_f)_{<a}$, for reasons that will become obvious soon we call~$s$ an \emph{ordinary fork}; otherwise, it is an \emph{essential fork}.
 Let $x_1$ and $x_2$ be the global minimum of $C_1$ and $C_2$, respectively.
-After the merging in the sublevel set $(\rg_f)_{\leq a}$, the new component is represented by the lower of $x_1$ and $x_2$.
-We say that the component represented (created) by the higher minimum, say $x_2$, is killed by the ordinary saddle $s$, and we obtain a critical pair $(x_2, s)$.
-The critical pair $(x_2, s)$ gives rise to a unique point $(f(x_2), f(s))$ in the $0$-th ordinary persistence diagram $\Dg_0(\rg_f)$, representing a connected component created at time $f(x_2)$ and killed at $f(s)$.
-Indeed, there is a one-to-one correspondence between the set of such pairs of minima and ordinary down-fork saddles and points in the $0$th persistence diagram $\Dg_0(\rg_f)$ with finite coordinates; see Figure \ref{fig:twotypes} (b) and (c).
-A symmetric procedure with $-f$ will produce critical pairs between maxima and ordinary up-fork saddles, corresponding to points in the $0$th persistence diagram $\Dg_0(\rg_{-f})$. \yusu{The use of $\rg_{-f}$ is a bit odd.} These critical pairs capture the \emph{branching features} of a Reeb graph.
+Assume that $f(x_1)<f(x_2)$.
+Then the homology class $[x_2+x_1]$ is created at $f(x_2)$ and dies at $f(s)$, giving rise to a unique point $(f(x_2), f(s))$ in the $0$-th ordinary persistence diagram $\Dg_0(\rg_f)$.
+Indeed, there is a one-to-one correspondence between the set of such pairs of minima and ordinary down-forks and points in the $0$th persistence diagram $\Dg_0(\rg_f)$ with finite coordinates; see \cref{fig:twotypes} (b) and (c).
+A symmetric procedure with $-f$ will produce pairs of maxima and ordinary up-forks, corresponding to points in the $0$th persistence diagram $\Dg_0(\rg_{-f})$.
+Together, these pairs capture the \emph{branching features} of a Reeb graph.